SamuelClucas/bocs/README.md

 ## Current Status: See plan updates [here](./docs/Current%20Plan.md)
 > [!NOTE]
 > This is an early-stage, work-in-progress project.
 I'm building everything from scratch — the rendering pipeline, the simulation logic, and the core data structures — which means progress is steady but intentional.
+Currently, the app should be ran on one monitor only (no switching), but I plan to address DPI-awareness in future updates.

 Expect: